maplibre/maplibre.github.io/content/news/2023-02-14-maplibre-newsletter-february-2023.md

 There were some discussions around how to move the style specification forward and how the contribution process can be more stream-lined.

-We publish MapLibre GL JS v3.0.0-pre.4 on NPM.
+We published MapLibre GL JS v3.0.0-pre.4 on npm.
 Try it out and let us know what you think.
 All bug reports are welcome!
 The new features, bug fixes and breaking changes are documented in the [CHANGELOG](https://github.com/maplibre/maplibre-gl-js/blob/main/CHANGELOG.md).

 ### Bounties